 Are there scholarships available?

 We have a limited number of needs-based partial scholarships available.
 Parents are encouraged to apply for a scholarship and will be contacted if one should be awarded to their child.
 Please see our Scholarship Application for more information.
 More about CYY's scholarship process: The scholarship committee looks at multiple factors in determining the scholarship calculations.
 We do not have a maximum income policy at this time rather we look at all of the other factors that the family shares to get a total picture of a need.
 When in doubt if you will qualify or not, just apply for a scholarship anyway and the committee will review all applications and available scholarship funds to make a determination.
 We ask that families who are interested in scholarships register their child for the amount of camp weeks they want online and pay all of the registration fees.
 And then complete a scholarship application and send it to our office with the supplementary documentation required.
 We review each application for scholarships and then contact the families by email about the award.
 It is important to note that providing written thank you’s to the donor is required for scholarships and is excellent social skill practice for campers.
 Our office handles tracking and distribution of thank you notes to donors or written testimonials to foundations providing scholarship funds.
 If a family registers for camp and pays the registration fee, then applies for the scholarship and is not allocated enough/is not able to raise the remaining tuition cost, we will refund all tuition paid, including the registration fee.
-SCHOLARSHIP APPLICATIONS ARE DUE IN MID-MAY AND NOTIFICATIONS GO OUT AT THE END OF MAY.
+SCHOLARSHIP APPLICATIONS ARE DUE ON OR BEFORE JUNE 1, 2023.

 Does Camp Yakety Yak bill medical insurance?